microsoft/MixedRealityToolkit-Unity/Documentation/README_ProgressIndicator.md

 ## Indicator states

 An indicator's `State` property determines which operations are valid.
-If you call an invalid method the indicator will typically report an error and take no action.
+Calling an invalid method will typically cause the indicator to report an error and take no action.

 State | Valid Operations
 --- | ---